Teast

 Read More: Can you teach English in Taiwan as a non-native English speaker

-But just because you don't need it doesn't mean it won't be useful.
-If you have never taught before a TEFL course will be a good warmup and confidence boost before starting your teaching job.
-Not all courses are created equally and one of the most useful parts of a TEFL course is the practical teaching so make sure to take a course that focuses on that.
-Taking a TEFL course in Taiwan will most likely also give you a good briefing on Taiwanese culture and working culture and help you meet many other foreign teachers that could lead to long term friendships.
-You can also take a tefl course online, in your home country, or anywhere else before arriving in Taiwan if that's more convenient for you.
+If you have never taught before, a TEFL course will be a good warmup and confidence boost before starting your teaching job.
+Not all courses are created equally, and one of the most useful parts of a TEFL course is the practical teaching component, so make sure to take a course that focuses on that.
+Taking a TEFL course in Taiwan will most likely also give you a good briefing on Taiwanese culture and working culture, and help you meet many other foreign teachers, which could lead to long-term friendships.
+You can also take a TEFL course online, in your home country, or anywhere else before arriving in Taiwan if that's more convenient for you.

 Can You Teach English in Taiwan Without Experience?